Insurance Claims Process Guide

 10. Being Too Trusting

-Verify everything and get it in writing
+Verify everything, get it in writing

 Different Types of Claims